 ARTIST ROOMS: Andy Warhol

 ARTIST ROOMS: Andy Warhol shows the sharp critical opinions of an artist known to many primarily as art salesman, purveyor of product and celebrant of capitalism.
 Supported by Arts Council, Art Fund and Creative Scotland, the exhibition is drawn from ARTIST ROOMS, a collection of international modern and contemporary art owned by National Galleries of Scotland and Tate on behalf of the public.
-Focusing on themes of death, politics and identity it presents audiences with Warhol’s reading of the American Dream at a time when the country is under scrutiny following the 2016 US Presidential election.
+Focusing on themes of death, politics and identity it presents audiences with Warhol’s reading of the American Dream at a time when the country is under continued scrutiny following the 2016 US Presidential election.

 In 1968 Andy Warhol was pronounced dead; shot by feminist author, activist and member of his entourage, Valerie Solanas.
 He was taken to hospital, received an open-heart massage and was revived.
 Warhol explored his encounter with death through his art and in the photograph of his scarred torso by Richard Avedon.
 This visual examination of his death is a recurring motif in the exhibition where Avedon’s photograph of Warhol as a scarred Frankenstein's monster will be displayed alongside the pale, empty-eyed Warhol in Self-Portrait with Skull (1978) and Self Portrait Strangulation (1978).
 Warhol's experimentation with his own appearance as a symbol of his work is shown in a series of Self-Portraits.
 His repetitive self-image a foreshadowing for the current selfie culture.